edsilv/aframe-workshop/README.md

 <details>
 <summary>4.
 Multiple Markers</summary>

-Save your `custom-marker.html` page as a new `multiple-markers.html` page, removing your gltf entity and `a-marker-camera` from the scene.
+Save your `custom-marker.html` page as a new `multiple-markers.html` page.

 **Goals**